hyunjunian/Poor-Charlie-s-Almanack/en.md

 Also needed in system design is an admonition: Dread, and avoid as much you can, rewarding people for what can be easily faked.
 Yet our legislators and judges, usually including many lawyers educated in eminent universities, often ignore this injunction.
 Society consequently pays a huge price in the deterioration of behavior and efficiency, as well as the incurrence of unfair costs and wealth transfers.
 If education were improved, with psychological reality becoming better taught and assimilated, better system design might well come out of our legislatures and courts.

-> Dread, and avoid as much you can, rewarding people for what can be easily faked.
->

 Of course, money is now the main reward that drives habits.
 A monkey can be trained to seek and work for an intrinsically worthless token as if it were a banana if the token is routinely exchangeable for a banana.
 So it is with humans working for money—only more so, because human money is exchangeable for many desired things in addition to food, and one ordinarily gains status from either holding or spending it.
 Moreover, a rich person will often, through habit, work or connive energetically for more money long after he has almost no real need for more.
 Averaged out, money is a mainspring of modern civilization, having little precedent in the behavior of nonhuman animals.
 Money rewards are also intertwined with other forms of reward.
 For instance, some people use money to buy status, and others use status to get money, while still others sort of do both things at the same time.

 Although money is the main driver among rewards, it is not the only reward that works.
 People also change their behavior and cognition for sex, friendship, companionship, advancement in status, and other nonmonetary items.